Liv Morgan: Brand switches (2019–2022)

-SmackDown Women's Champion (2022–present)
+Miss MITB and championship reigns (2022–2023)

 On the June 13 episode of Raw, Morgan and Alexa Bliss defeated Doudrop and Nikki A.S.H. to qualify for the women's Money in the Bank ladder match.
 At the event on July 2, Morgan won the Money in the Bank contract, granting her a women's championship match at any time of her choosing.
 Later that night, following the SmackDown Women's Championship match between Natalya and Ronda Rousey, Morgan cashed in her contract on the latter to win the title, making her the third woman and fifth superstar to successfully cash-in the Money in the Bank contract the same night after winning it.
 A rematch between Morgan and Rousey was set for SummerSlam on July 30, where Morgan controversially retained the title; Morgan tapped out to Rousey's armbar, but the referee had counted Rousey's shoulders down, giving the pinfall win to Morgan.
 After the match, both Morgan and the referee were attacked by Rousey.
 At Clash at the Castle on September 3, Morgan retained the title against Shayna Baszler.
 Rousey won a fatal five-way elimination match on the September 9 episode of SmackDown, earning a rematch against Morgan at Extreme Rules.
 The following week, Morgan challenged Rousey to an Extreme Rules match for the title, which Rousey accepted.
 At the event on October 8, Morgan lost the SmackDown Women's Championship back to Rousey, ending her reign at 98 days.